Who's working in HE?

 Academic staff contracts are for planning, directing and undertaking academic teaching and research.
 This includes lecturers and researchers, but also Vice chancellors, and medical professionals who undertake research.

 Non-academic staff contracts include managers, professionals in non-academic jobs, student welfare workers, secretaries, caretakers and cleaners.
+From 2019/20, it became optional for providers in England and Northern Ireland to return non-academic staff data (with the exception of any non-academic contracts held by vice-chancellors/heads of institutions or governors).

 See the Academic employment marker definition for more detail.